Egypt-Gaza border crossing opens, letting desperately needed aid flow to Palestinians

-RAFAH, Gaza Strip (AP) — The border crossing between Egypt and Gaza opened on Saturday to let desperately needed aid flow to Palestinians running short of food, medicine and water in the territory that is under an Israeli siege.
+RAFAH, Gaza Strip (AP) — The border crossing between Egypt and Gaza opened on Saturday to let desperately needed aid flow to Palestinians for the first time since Israel sealed off the territory following Hamas' bloody rampage two weeks ago.

-Israel blockaded the territory and launched waves of punishing airstrikes following the Oct.
-7 rampage by Hamas militants on towns in southern Israel.

-Many in Gaza, reduced to eating one meal a day and without enough water to drink, are waiting desperately for the aid.
-Hospital workers were also in urgent need of medical supplies and fuel for their generators as they treat huge numbers of people wounded in the bombings.
-Hundreds of foreign passport holders also waited to cross from Gaza to Egypt to escape the conflict.
+Gaza's 2.3 million Palestinians, half of whom have fled their homes, are rationing food and drinking filthy water.
+Hospitals say they are running low on medical supplies and fuel for emergency generators amid a territory-wide power blackout.
+Israel has launched waves of airstrikes across the territory that have failed to stem ongoing Palestinian rocket fire into Israel.

+The opening came after more than a week of high-level diplomacy by various mediators, including visits to the region by U.S. President Joe Biden and U.N.
+Secretary-General Antonio Guterres.
+Israel had insisted that nothing would enter Gaza until some 200 people captured by Hamas were freed, and the Palestinian side of the crossing had been shut down by Israeli airstrikes.

-The opening came hours after Hamas released an American woman and her teenage daughter, the first of some 200 captives to be freed after the militant group's Oct.
+The opening came hours after Hamas released an American woman and her teenage daughter, the first captives to be freed after the militant group's Oct.
 7 incursion into Israel.
 It was not immediately clear if there was any connection between the two.

-The release came amid growing expectations of a ground offensive that Israel says is aimed at rooting out the militant group, which has ruled Gaza for 16 years.
-Israel said Friday it does not plan to take long-term control over the tiny territory, home to some 2.3 million Palestinians.

-Hamas said it released Judith Raanan and her 17-year-old daughter, Natalie, for humanitarian reasons in an agreement with Qatar, a Persian Gulf nation that has often served as a Mideast mediator.
+Hamas released Judith Raanan and her 17-year-old daughter, Natalie, on Friday for what it said were humanitarian reasons in an agreement with Qatar, a Persian Gulf nation that has often served as a Mideast mediator.

 The two had been on a trip from their home in suburban Chicago to Israel to celebrate Jewish holidays, the family said.
-They were in the kibbutz of Nahal Oz, near Gaza, on Oct.
-7 when Hamas and other militants stormed into southern Israeli towns, killing hundreds and abducting 203 others.
+They were in the kibbutz of Nahal Oz, near Gaza, when Hamas and other militants stormed into southern Israeli towns, killing hundreds and abducting 203 others.

-The family had heard nothing from them since the attack and were later told by U.S. and Israeli officials that they were being held in Gaza, Natalie’s brother Ben said.

-U.S. President Joe Biden spoke with the two freed hostages and their relatives.
-The International Committee of the Red Cross, which transported the freed Americans from Gaza to Israel, said their release was “a sliver of hope.”
+Biden spoke with the two freed hostages and their relatives.
+The International Committee of the Red Cross, which transported the freed Americans to Israel, said their release was “a sliver of hope.”

-Relatives of other captives welcomed the release and appealed for more people to be freed.

 Hamas said in a statement that it was working with mediators “to close the case" of hostages if security circumstances permit.
-The group added that it is committed to mediation efforts by Egypt, Qatar and other countries.
+The group said it is committed to mediation efforts by Egypt, Qatar and others.

-Qatar said it would continue its dialogue with Israel and Hamas in hopes of winning the release of all hostages “with the ultimate aim of de-escalating the current crisis and restoring peace.”

-Associated Press reporters saw two large explosions in northern Gaza early Saturday, and rockets set off air raid sirens in a nearby Israeli town.
+There are growing expectations of a ground offensive that Israel says would be aimed at rooting out Hamas, an Islamic militant group that has ruled Gaza for 16 years.
+Israel said Friday it does not plan to take long-term control over the small but densely-populated Palestinian territory.

+Israel has also traded fire along its northern border with Lebanon's Hezbollah militant group, raising concerns about a second front opening up.
+The Israeli military said Saturday it struck Hezbollah targets in Lebanon in response to recent rocket launches and attacks with anti-tank missiles.

 A potential Israeli ground assault is likely to lead to a dramatic escalation in casualties on both sides in urban fighting.
 More than 1,400 people in Israel have been killed in the war — mostly civilians slain during the Hamas incursion.
 Palestinian militants have continued to launch unrelenting rocket attacks into Israel — more than 6,900 projectiles since Oct.
 7, according to Israel.